 AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

-This page explains how the tool works, what the finished cheatsheet includes, and why students rely on it rather than building their study guides by hand.
+This page explains how to make a cheatsheet with the tool, what the finished cheat sheet includes, why students rely on AI rather than building their study guides by hand, and how to use it across different subjects from organic chemistry to law school.

 How to Use It